 Heatmap applications to financial data are numerous.
 Financial maps are usually two dimensional color coded grids.
 These market map grids show performance or price movement of stocks, stock sectors, regional or worldwide stocks, bonds, currencies, interest rates, etc. They summarize large quantities of pricing data across different delayed time periods, or sometimes in real time.

 Conclusions about heatmap applications: Heatmap applications are broad.
 These visual maps allow the end users to get the full story on almost any type of data with less interpretation.
-Heatmaps will provide tremendous insight to the data and better decision making.
+Heatmaps will provide tremendous insight to the data and allowing better decision making.